cp3-llbb/CommonTools/Factories/README.md

  - `binning` (mandatory): String defining the binning to be used for each dimension.
 Each dimension can use fixed or variable-sized binning, for instance: `(10, 0, 5, 3, { 0, 2, 2.5, 3 })` defines 10 fixed-sized bins from `x=0` to `x=5` and 3 variable-size bins over `y`, where the bin edges are defined in the array `{}`.
  - `folder` (optional): Folder inside the output file where the histogram is to be saved.
  - `normalize-to`: Name of an alternate normalisation constant to be used (given in the input JSON)
+ - `allow-weighted-data`: (optional, default to False) Boolean; if true, do NOT force weights to 1 for data.

 #### Generating a tree